chinamike65/hugo-tuolesi/content/book3/book3en.md

 Some people casually comment on the monks' appearance and behavior, and say many things without thinking about it, and unintentionally plant evil causes.
 This should be noted.

 In the past, the Kadampa master Zhongdunpa and the great yogi Shayrawa saw what looked like a broken yellow cloth on a monk's robe on the road.
-They dared not step on it. , these are what we should learn.
+They dared not step on it.
+These are what we should learn.

 292

-In addition, the "Samadhi King Sutra" says: "What kind of karma does one set up, and it should be like this."
+In addition, the "Samadhi King Sutra" says:

+"What kind of karma does one set up, and it should be like this."

 The Three Jewels are the most profound blessing fields in the world.
 Therefore, no matter how you respect the Three Jewels, you will feel the respect of all beings to you. , to gain the respect of others.

 (2) Practice after taking refuge in the Three Jewels